Shippable/docs/sources/reference/admiral-aws-marketplace.md

 Only the accounts that have been added to superuser list will be able to access this panel.

-- After successfully logging in using Github, navigate to the accounts page and copy the account ID
+- After successfully logging in using GitHub(or the configured auth provider), navigate to the accounts page and copy the account ID

 - Navigate back to Admiral UI and scroll down to `Manage System SuperUsers` sub-section in `Add-ons`
-  - paste the account ID from the previous step into the text box and hit `Add`
+  - paste the account ID from the Accounts page into the text box and hit `Add`
   - the account associated with the ID will now have superuser permissions
   - refreshing the Shippable UI should now show a additional tab called `Admin`

 - Only the first superuser needs to be added using this method.
-For any subsequent user management, use the `Accounts` sub-section in `Admin` panel
+Other superusers may be added from the Accounts subsection in the Admin pane